JuanDsm04/lab6/README.md

 # MyApplication API
-This is an API built with **Go**, using the Chi router and **PostgreSQL** database.
-It provides endpoints for managing TV series, allowing CRUD operations.
+This API is developed using Go, leveraging the Chi router and a PostgreSQL database.
+It offers endpoints to perform CRUD operations for managing TV series.

 ## Getting Started
-The repository provides a `docker-compose.yml` file with the necessary instructions to build and run the API inside containers.
+The repository contains a `docker-compose.yml` file that provides the required setup to build and deploy the API within containers.

 ### 1. Clone the repository
+To get started, clone the repository and navigate into the project directory:
 ```sh
 git clone https://github.com/JuanDsm04/lab6.git
 cd lab6
 ```

-### 2. Build and run the containers
+### 2. Build and launch the containers
-With Docker installed, run:
+Ensure Docker is installed, then execute:
 ```sh
 docker compose up --build
 ```